Toucaan/--inch/README.md

 A global `--inch` polyfill using CSS variables.

 This polyfill includes pin-pointed `pixels`:`--inch` mappings for commonly available hardware according to their resolutionary `dpi` (default or "best" resolution) and `device-size`.
-Full discussion about the purpose and reasoning behind this polyfill is available here:
+Full discussion about the reasoning behind this polyfill is available here:

 [https://bubblin.io/blog/inch](https://bubblin.io/blog/inch)